I garden in raised beds.

 - You have to fill all those empty boxes with fabulous compost in the right formula so your plants will become superheros.

-- You have to go get even more of whatever you filled the boxes with because you didn’t get near enough.
+- You have to go get even more of whatever you filled the boxes with because you didn’t get enough.

 - You have to cover your paths so they don’t turn into jungles.